dusty-nv/jetson-containers/packages/llm/llama_cpp/README.md

 * llama.cpp from https://github.com/ggerganov/llama.cpp with CUDA enabled (found under `/opt/llama.cpp`)
 * Python bindings from https://github.com/abetlen/llama-cpp-python (found under `/opt/llama-cpp-python`)

-:warning: for backwards-compatability, there are two branches:
+:warning: there are two branches for backwards compatability:

 * llama_cpp:gguf (which tracks ggerganov/llama.cpp master)
 * llama_cpp:ggml (which tracks pre-GGUF merge)

-There are a couple patches applied to the legacy GGML branch:
+There are a couple patches applied to the GGML branch:

 * fixed `__fp16` typedef in llama.h on ARM64 (use `half` with NVCC)
 * parsing of BOS/EOS tokens (see https://github.com/ggerganov/llama.cpp/pull/1931)